luke2997/hover_net/README.md

 # HoVer-Net: Simultaneous Segmentation and Classification of Nuclei in Multi-Tissue Histology Images

-Mainly used and edited backbone code of HoVer Net paper with new loss functions and various encoders implemented. <br />
+This code is based on the implementation of [Quoc Dang Vu](https://github.com/vqdang) and [Simon Graham](https://github.com/simongraham) available at [this link](https://github.com/vqdang/hover_net).
+This code uses new loss functions with various encoders implemented. <br />